 - Make Peanut Butter Bird Feeders: Visit a local park or go on a walk and collect pine cones.
 When you get home, slather the pine cones in peanut butter, then roll each in birdseed (hint: if you are in Houston, the cheapest wild bird seed I have found is at Kroger’s).
 Tie to a tree with a piece of string.

 - Go to a Local Football Game: Can’t or don’t want to afford a ticket to an NFL game?
 Take your family to a Friday night high school one instead.
 Be sure to bring a blanket that you all can snuggle under!

 - Make Homemade Creepy Crawlers: I was a creepy crawler kid.
 Forget about an Easy Bake Oven; I wanted my oven to make spindly and rubbery creatures of all sorts.
 Here is a recipe for homemade creepy crawlers that you don’t need to bake.
-Visit a craft store and find insect molds.
+Or visit a craft store and find insect molds to fill.